Here are some tips to help you cope with stress and stay healthy through times of change.

 Accept who you are

 Be proud of who you are.
-Recognise and accept what you are not good at, but focus on what you do well.
+Recognize and accept what you are not good at, but focus on what you do well.